vamsikrishnachippagiri45/SOC_Communication_protocols/Peripheral Communication Protocols/UART Protocol/readme.md

 A commonly used electrical standard for UART communication is **RS-232**, which defines voltage levels and signal characteristics.

+RS-232 (Recommended Standard-232) is a communication standard that defines the electrical, timing, and signal characteristics for serial data communication, most commonly used with UART-based interfaces.

+In simple terms:

+UART defines how data is framed and transferred.
+RS-232 defines how those bits are electrically represented on wires.

 ---

 ## Baud Rate and Bit Time